exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Catch
 -----

-Catch is the sister clause of try : it defines which exception will be caught, and, optionaly, which variable will hold it when it happens.
+Catch is the complement clause of try : it defines which exception is caught.
+Optionaly, it defines which variable holds the exception when it happens (since PHP 8.0).

+Multiple catches may be used.
+They are applied in the order of coding, and the first clause which succeed is the last.

 .. code-block:: php